November 21, 2025

 • Number of ESG non-conformities identified and remediated

-• Average days to resolve audit findings (target <30 days)
+• Average days to resolve audit findings (target under 30 days)

-• Incidents of duplicate or fraudulent payments (ideally, this target should be zero)
+• Incidents of duplicate or fraudulent payments (goal: zero)

 Enhance your supplier management with Ramp